rmetzler/bliki/wiki/dev/webpack.md

 You don't need this if you don't want it, but I've found ES2015 to be a fairly reasonable improvement over Javascript.
 Using an exclude, we treat _local_ JS files as ES2015 files, translating them with Babel before including them in the bundle; I leave modules included from third-party dependencies alone, because I have no idea whether I should trust Babel to do the right thing with someone else's code, or whether it already did the right thing.

-I've added `transform-object-rest-spread` because the app I'm working on makes extensive use of `return {...state, modified: field}` constructs and that syntax is way easier to work with than the equivalent `return Object.assign({}, state, {modified: field})`.
+I've added `transform-object-rest-spread` because the app I'm working on makes extensive use of `return {...state, modified: field}` constructs, and that syntax is way easier to work with than the equivalent `return Object.assign({}, state, {modified: field})`.

           {
             test: /\.jsx$/,